-Setting achievable goals are literally important for a super successful day, week, month and year!
+Setting achievable goals is literally important for a super successful day, week, month and year!
 Setting a goal means that you definitely seek for something unusual and uncommon but achievable.
 Goals are just like wishes, but this time, they aren’t something off limit that you have tiny chances of getting.

 Goals give us something to focus on, something to put our mind to and be directed on, but it goes beyond just setting goals, we should also know what we intend to achieve and be ready for difficulties and unusual experiences.

 Do You Have A Realistic Goal?

 The easiest way to find out if you have a realistic goal is by asking yourself;

 “What are my goals?”

 If for one reason or the other, you can’t answer this question, then welcome to the club of unrealistic goal getters.

 Our ability to work towards achieving a goal makes it realistic and not just another wish.